Recap: Doctor Who S32 E13 "The Wedding of River Song"

-Madame Kovarian also does this when she begs Amy to save her because it's what the Doctor would do.
+It's All About Me: Madame Kovarian does this when she begs Amy to save her because it's what the Doctor would do.

 Karmic Death: Kovarian left her soldiers to die on Demon's Run and let Colonel Manton be humiliated.
 Here, the Silents leave her for dead by electrocuting her Eye-Drive along with everyone else's.
 She's probably not been Killed Off for Real due to it being an alternate timeline, mind.

 Kiss of Death: If River and the Doctor touch then the Doctor dies, but the Doctor knows it must happen, so still seals their marriage with a kiss.

 Love Makes You Crazy: River.
 Crosses over with Love Makes You Evil; when asked point-blank if her suffering at killing the Doctor will outweigh the combined suffering of every other living thing in the universe at Time's disintegration, she simply replies, "Yes."

 Love Martyr: River rather takes this trope to extremes, seeing as she is willing to sacrifice time itself to save her love.

 Madame Kovarian: Amy... help me...
 Amy: You took my baby from me and hurt her.
 And now she's all grown up and she's fine.
 But I'll never see my baby again.
 Madame Kovarian: But you'll still save me, though.
 Because he would.
 And you'd never do anything to disappoint your precious Doctor.
 Rory: Ma'am, we have to go.
 Now.
 Amy: The Doctor is very precious to me, you're right.
 But do you know what else he is, Madame Kovarian?
 Not here. (reattaches Kovarian's eye-drive) River Song didn't get it all from you... sweetie.